-“Man may be unwittingly changing the world's climate through the waste products of his civilization,” intoned Dr. Research.
+“Man may be unwittingly changing the world's climate through the waste products of his civilization,” warned Dr. Research.
 “Due to our release through factories and automobiles every year of more than 6 billion tons of carbon dioxide, which helps air absorb heat from the sun, our atmosphere seems to be getting warmer."

-Pope Francis to Explore Climate Effects on The World's Poor: U.N.
+Pope Francis explored Climate affects on The World's Poor: In 2015, U.N.
 Secretary General Ban Ki-Moon brought all of his U.N. program leaders to the Vatican to meet Pope Francis.
 These two global institutions are showing their muscle on a topic that they both believe threaten their greatest interest, the welfare of life on planet Earth; and, a sustainable and prosperous future.
 Pope Francis expressed Papal concern that degradation was already impacting the poor.
 On June 18th, 2015, Pope Francis delivered a Papal encyclical teaching the impacts of climate change upon the world's poor.
 This is thought to be a major milestone, placing the Vatican at the forefront of a new coalition between the church and science.
 Pope Francis holds a Master's degree in Chemistry, and is the first Jesuit Pope.
 The Jesuits emphasize missionary work and education.

 The Blue Marble Report goes To Mt.
 Si High School (no link):